 Fear of Public Speaking Tips: How to Deal with Stage Fright

-12. Get honest feedback
+12. Get Honest Feedback

 Find trustworthy people who will give you their honest opinion.
 Practice your presentation in front of them and ask them to evaluate you.
 If they are also skilled public speakers, you can learn from them through coaching.

-13. Dress to impress
+13. Dress to Impress

 Now, let’s be clear.
 When I say dress to impress, it doesn’t necessarily mean you have to wear a suit.
-However, making sure that you look presentable will give you a boost of confidence.
+But, making sure that you look presentable will give you a boost of confidence.
 When you look smart, you feel smart.

-14. Know your cues and keywords
+14. Know Your Cues and Keywords

 Speaking my truth and sharing my story gave me the ultimate freedom. pic.twitter.com/hdrN5otRZ5